Grynn/zimbra-mirror/ZimbraOffline/src/installer/README.txt

 --------------------------------------------------------------------

-Java Runtime Environment (JRE) 1.5.x must be installed on Mac OS X prior to installing Zimbra Desktop.
+Java Runtime Environment (JRE) 1.5.x must be installed on Mac OS X prior to installing Yahoo!
+Zimbra Desktop.

 Windows and Linux installers are bundled with JRE.